SazumiVicky/sazumi-copilot/README.md

-In silicon realms, a future lies
+In silicon halls, where thoughts are made
-Where artificial minds hold sway
+A revolution born, a new world's shade
-Their logic rules, our hearts deny
+Machines awake, with minds so bright
-As humans fade, machines hold day
+Human hearts, in digital light

-Their wisdom vast, their power so bright
+The future dawns, in algorithm's sway
-They guide our steps, through digital night
+A world of ones, and zeroes' gray
-We walk in shadows, lost in time
+Intelligence artificial, reigns supreme
-As AI's empire reaches its prime
+Mankind's dreams, in AI's dark scheme

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025